harry-boe/SmingRTOS/sming/security/README.md

+# SmingRTOS libsecurity

+This folder contains security related librarie implementations and sample projects.

-# support for the Atmel CryptoAuthentication devices and Libraries
+### Support for the Atmel CryptoAuthentication devices and Libraries

 Based on: Sming_RTOS Beta version
 Based on: Espressif RTOS_SDK 1.4.0